 Pay a court fine

-You can pay fines imposed by a court online.
-Infringements from Police (like speeding tickets) or local councils (like parking tickets) become court fines if you don’t pay them on time.
+You can court fines online.
+Speeding tickets and local council parking tickets become court fines if you don’t pay them on time.

 A Judge can fine you in court if you’re found guilty of an offence like drink-driving, disorderly behaviour or theft.